snoopdock/Finite_element_analysis_project/README.md

 This project is an automated pipeline that finds academic sources about the Finite Element Method (FEM), extracts facts and equations, writes clear guideline sections using LLMs, and builds a LaTeX guideline.

 The goal is to make a precise, evidence-backed technical guideline for FEM that can be checked by humans and, when enabled, by formal tools.
+However, I understand that for at least foreseeable future LLM systems do not become reliable through structure alone.

 ---